AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 Fig.1 - Beyonce!
 Fig.2 - Beyonce where color corresponds to luminance.
 Fig.3 - Beyonce's isophotes (kinda spooky for halloween).
 <br>
 </p>

+So I think the only things I need to do for edge extraction are to fix the fact that the lines are disconnected with means that not a lot of them meet the threshold.

+Since I don't really know how to fix that I will look into the Weighted Distance Map Generation.

+Hmm here are some things I don't get about Distance Map Generation:
+1. "Edges have default priority" what does that mean?
+That they have priority one?
+2. How do we get the min over all the (x', y') on the isophote?
+Probably a connected components thing to find the isophote and then use the centroid and go from there but that just seems so inefficient.
+3. What is the deal with this parent priority buffer thing?

 ## 10.28.2022